raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 - Calculate the ISS’s latitude and longitude using the PyEphem library, and log this information in the CSV file.
 - Take a photo using the IR camera on Astro Pi computer Izzy, which is pointing out of a window towards Earth, to gather data on whether cloud cover might also be a factor.
 - Write the latitude and longitude data into the EXIF tags of the images, which have sequentially numbered file names.
-- Update the Astro Pi’s LED matrix every 15 seconds.
+- For a Life in Space experiment, update the Astro Pi’s LED matrix every 15 seconds.
+Life on Earth experiments should not use the LED matrix.
 - Handle any unexpected errors and log the details.

 ### How to approach writing the program for Phase 2 of Mission Space Lab